- Download our Johannesburg Schools Guide

 Bedfordview

-Located on the East Rand but still not far from the city centre, Bedfordview is ideally located for business travellers flying in and out of the nearby OR Tambo International Airport on a regular basis.
-It offers quiet, spacious and safe estate living in another one of Joburg's leafy tree-lined areas, and is also conveniently located close to multiple shopping centres.
+Located on the East Rand but still not far from the city centre, Bedfordview is ideally located for business travellers who regularly fly in and out of the nearby OR Tambo International Airport.
+It offers quiet, spacious, and safe estate living in another one of Joburg's leafy tree-lined areas and is also conveniently located close to multiple shopping centres.

 Maboneng, Newtown and Braamfontein